Professional Diploma in Nutraceuticals, Supplements and Functional Foods

 4. Health Benefits and Role in Preventive Healthcare: Studying the health benefits of nutraceuticals and functional foods and their role in preventive healthcare.

-Module 2 - Foundations of Nutrition Science
+Foundations of Nutrition Science

 1. Macronutrients and Micronutrients: Understanding the essential components of nutrition, including macronutrients (carbohydrates, proteins, and fats) and micronutrients (vitamins and minerals).